TannerGilbert/LoRa-Introduction/RFM95_example/README.md

 ## What is LoRa?

 LoRa is a spread spectrum modulation technique derived from chirp spread spectrum (CSS) technology.
-LoRa allows for long range, low power wireless communication, often applied in IoT (Internet of Things) applications.
+LoRa allows for long-range, low power wireless communication, often applied in IoT (Internet of Things) applications.

 ## Different LoRa Frequencies